 Students in the course benefit from the semester-long format, which allows for individual exploration of career options through group exercises, self-awareness activities, experiences, and one-on-one career and leadership coaching.
 The curriculum focuses on the foundational business, communication, networking, leadership, personal branding and professional image, negotiation, job search, interviewing, presentation, and relationship management skills that are necessary to secure an internship or full-time position.

-Questions about the MSF Clinic Course should be directed to career services at email@example.com.
+Questions about either of these career programs should be directed to career services at email@example.com.

 Communities of Practice

 The field of finance grows more complex each year.
 With that growth has come the need to develop competencies in a wide range of technical, leadership, and people skills.
 The MSF Communities of Practice helps students better understand the demands of different career fields, expand learning and skill development beyond the classroom, interact with executives and thought leaders in different career areas, and engage in activities that can help to strengthen both skills and an interview narrative.
 Our Community of Practice Program currently focuses on three areas – investing, consulting, and fintech – and will grow over time as we add more resources and information to meet the growing specialized demands of employers.